lithdew/flatend/README.md

 const helloWorld = (ctx: Context) => ctx.send("Hello world!");
 ```

+In this case, we'll just reply to the request with "Hello world!".
+Take note that `ctx` in this case is a NodeJS Duplex stream which you may pipe data into and out of, with header data from our HTTP microservice accessible at `ctx.headers`.

-Now, we need to connect our `helloWorld` function to our HTTP server.
+Now, we need just need to register `helloWorld` to service `hello_world` for our HTTP server.

 ```typescript
 import {Node, Context} from "flatend";